 The second, more robust conception of enjoyment resonates with our Founding documents.
 The Declaration of Independence itself spoke of "the pursuit of happiness" as an "unalienable right[]" and contended that "governments are instituted among men" to "secure these rights."
 The Federalist Papers likewise envision a society that meets the conditions for affirmative enjoyment.
 Federalist No. 45, for example, mentions happiness no fewer than five times in the first two paragraphs.
 "Were the plan of the convention adverse to the public happiness," Madison wrote, "my voice would be, Reject the plan.
 Were the Union itself inconsistent with the public happiness, it would be, Abolish the Union."
 And Federalist No. 62 asserts boldly that "the object of government . . . is the happiness of the people."
+136

 The concept of enjoyment has deep roots in property law.
 There, the covenant of quiet enjoyment means more than mere possession.
 Rather, it is an implied warranty of fitness for the intended use of the property.
 The quiet enjoyment covenant has come to include a right to enjoy the conditions normally associated with premises of the type in question.
-Courts have extended the covenant of quiet enjoyment to find breach in a wide range of conditions: failure to silence smoke alarms in a timely fashion, lack of heat and hot water, removal of a large sign advertising a business, "unbearable" noise, and inadequate parking.
-The particular scope of the covenant of quiet enjoyment varies from state to state, but most importantly, it includes not only mere possession but also the features that make real property functional, satisfactory, and pleasurable to occupy.
+Courts have extended the covenant of quiet enjoyment to find breach in a wide range of conditions: failure to silence smoke alarms in a timely fashion, lack of heat and hot water, removal of a large sign advertising a business, It includes not only mere possession but also the features that make real property functional, satisfactory, and pleasurable to occupy.